 Parking, Drop Off & Transportation: You can find information here regarding rules and regulations and procedures for parking, drop-off and transportation.
 Student parking permits are required on any vehicle driven by students, regardless of where they park.
 Permits are available at the Dean’s office.

-Campus Security at SI offers a variety of services to ensure the safety of our SI family.
-Director of Security Marybeth McFarland manages the program, which includes physical security and campus safety, emergency preparedness and response and community relations.
+Campus Security at SI offers a variety of services to ensure the safety and security of our SI community.
+Director of Security Marybeth McFarland manages the program, which includes physical security, emergency preparedness/response, and community relations.
 The security landscape is always changing.
 Here at SI, we have created a security program to evolve with it.

 Procedure for Found Items

 - All found items should be turned in to the Deans' Office before 3 p.m. each day.
 The Deans' Office will temporarily store items in their office until they are collected by the security staff at 4 p.m.
 Students should check with the deans for lost items.
 Security staff will work with the Deans' Office to make every attempt to contact the owner, if sufficient identification is on the item to facilitate a quick return to the rightful owner.

 - Guards will record items of value such as AirPods, iPads, phones, and wallets on the log sheets at the time they are turned over by the Deans' Office.
 Information requested in the logbook will help to ensure items are accounted for and returned to the rightful owners.

 - Items of value such as phones, keys, AirPods, iPads, wallets, etc., will be kept in a secure location.

 - All other lost and found articles, such as textbooks, water bottles, and clothing will be put in the bin located in the Student Center, outside the Prep Shop.

 - In order to claim a found item, the owner must describe the item as closely as possible.
 After ownership is established, the owner will sign for the item.
 AirPods now offer free engraving at the time of purchase.
 It is recommended to engrave your student's name and telephone number on all items of value.